hpdnnr7/Parstagram/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+The gif below features both parts of the application with all user stories completetd.

 # Parstagram - Part I